pj-sama/Stuff-I-use/README.md

 # Stuff-I-use
-A repo containing links to all the things I use in my dev environment
+A repo containing links to all the things I use in my dev environment and used along my tech journey.

 ## VS Code!
 - [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula)